The Landscape

 We make landscape and forest wines

-The Cámbrico landscape in the southeast of Salamanca represents an exceptional tourist destination in Spain, a winery-landscape that respects the cultivation of vines in the heart of the Biosphere Reserve of the Sierras de Béjar and Francia.
+The Cambrico landscape, southeast of Salamanca represents an exceptional tourism destination in Spain.
+We are a winery-landscape that respects to the maximum the cultivation of the vineyards in the middle of the Biosphere Reserve of the Sierras de Béjar and Francia.

 Cámbrico looks at the Peña de Francia, its golden eagles, black storks and forests of oak, strawberry and chestnut trees.
 The architecture of the half-timbered houses can be explained by the repopulation of settlers from Burgundy that took place in the 12th century through Count Raymond of Burgundy, married to the Infanta Urraca of León.
 There are no less than 34 sites of cultural interest in the area, including archaeological sites such as the Iron Age Cerro del Berrueco, the Roman gold mines of Las Cávenes in El Cabaco or the more than 100 cave wine presses that can be visited in San Esteban de la Sierra.